Wimmics/corese/docs/getting started/Getting Started With Corese-command.md

 # Getting Started With Corese-Command

 Corese-Command is a command-line interface (CLI) for the Corese Semantic Web Factory.
-It allows you to run SPARQL queries on RDF datasets, convert RDF files between various serialization formats, and validate RDF data against SHACL shapes directly from the command line.
-This makes it a powerful tool for automated processing, quick console-based testing, and integration into larger scripts or applications.
+It facilitates running SPARQL queries on RDF datasets and remote SPARQL endpoints, converting RDF files between different serialization formats, and validating RDF data against SHACL shapes directly from the command line.
+This makes it an indispensable tool for automated processing, quick console-based testing, and integration into larger scripts or applications.

-Corese-Command is designed to simplify and streamline tasks related to querying, converting, and validating RDF data.
-It is suitable for developers, data scientists, and anyone working with Semantic Web technologies.
+Designed to simplify and streamline tasks related to querying, converting, and validating RDF data, Corese-Command is suitable for developers, data scientists, and anyone working with Semantic Web technologies.

 ## 1. Table of Contents